georgemilosh/georgemilosh.github.io/_pages/about.md

 ## Short Summary

-I am a physicist involved in the interface between *machine learning* and complex systems such as climate, geophysics, plasma physics, solar wind.
-I am a postdoc at École normale supérieure de Lyon working in a group of Freddy Bouchet.
-Together we are involved in a project which aims to provide better understanding of *extreme events* in climate.
-Throughout my career I have been involved in various subjects including turbulence, statistical physics, systems with long-range interactions, plasma physics and mathematical physics.
+I am a physicist involved in the interface between *machine learning* and physics.
+I work in complex systems such as plasma physics and geophysics with methods ranging from analytical theory to `numerical simulations` to data analaysis and `machine learning`.
+Throughout my career I have been involved in various subjects including turbulence, statistical physics, and mathematical physics.

+I got my PhD degree from [the University of Texas at Austin](https://www.utexas.edu).
+I am a postdoc at [La Laboratoire des Sciences du Climat et l'Environement](https://www.lsce.ipsl.fr) at CEA Saclay working in a group of Pascal Yiou.
+Together we are involved in a project which aims to provide better understanding of *extreme events* in climate using satistics and deep learning.

 ### Extreme events